DragonWarrior15/snake-rl/README.md

 Initially, the pretrained model seems to have quicker learning, but DQN is able to soon catch with it.
 This is due the fact that samples collected from BFS Agent were restricted to 18 time steps to allow DQN to do further learning.
 ![alt text](https://github.com/DragonWarrior15/snake-rl/blob/master/images/model_logs_v15.1_pre_trained.png "Effect of PreTraining")

-Sample game from pretrained model
+Sample game from pretrained model<br>
 <img width="400" height="400" src="https://github.com/DragonWarrior15/snake-rl/blob/master/images/game_visual_v15.2_45500_0.gif" alt="model v15.2 agent">